OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Job submmision

-We submit the job using `condor_submit` command as follows
+We submit the job using the `condor_submit` command as follows

 	$ condor_submit hello_world.submit //Submit the condor job description file "hello_world.submit"

-Now you have submitted the an ensemble of 10 MATLAB jobs printing `hello world` on the standard output.
-You can check the status of the submitted job by using the `condor_q` command as follows
+Now you have submitted an ensemble of 10 MATLAB jobs.
+Each job prints `hello world` on the standard output.
+Check the status of the submitted job,

 	$ condor_q username  # The status of the job is printed on the screen.
 Here, username is your login name.